daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

   - We all need time with people and time alone.
 - **Food.**
   - You should be fasting from food for at least 18-24 hours on a weekly basis.
 When you fast, or "recover" from food, your body is given the opportunity to repair and rebuilt itself, rather than constantly digesting.
-  - Dissipates the craving for nicotine, alcohol, caffeine, other drugs.
   - Increases levels of dopamine which elevates your happiness and confidence.
   - A 16-hour fast can reset your sleep cycle.
   - Being on an empty stomach helps you think and focus better.
 Hence, many people purposely skip breakfast so they can better focus on their creative work.
   - Fasting stabilizes your emotions.
-This happens by detaching from the emotional dependence on food, in addition to removing over-stimulating foods like caffeine, processed sugars, recreational drugs, tobacco.
+This happens by detaching from the emotional dependence on food.
   - Fasted state improves focus, memory, and ability to comprehend information.
 - **Exercise.**
   - Shorter but more intensive exercise.
 Intensive activity followed by high quality rest and recovery.